Why I am still a Christian.

 One Solitary Life,

 He was born in an obscure village, the child of a peasant woman.
-He grew up in another village, where he worked in a carpenter shop until he was 30.
-Then, for three years, he was an itinerant preacher.
+He grew up in another village,

 He never wrote a book.
 He never held an office.
 He never had a family or owned a home.
-He didn’t go to college.
-He never lived in a big city.
-He never travelled 200 miles from the place where he was born.
-He did none of the things that usually accompany greatness.
-He had no credentials but himself.
+He

 Nineteen centuries have come and gone, and today he is the central figure of the human race.
-I am well within the mark when I say that all the armies that ever marched, all the navies that ever sailed, all the parliaments that ever sat, all the kings that ever reigned – put together – have not affected the life of man on this earth as much as that one, solitary life.
+I am well within the mark when I say that all the armies that ever marched, all the navies that ever sailed, all the parliaments that ever sat, all the kings that ever reigned – put together – have not affected

 Notwithstanding all the painful failures of Christians great and small to follow in his footsteps; – notwithstanding all the compromising mergers of spiritual leadership and worldly power over the centuries; – and notwithstanding all the shameful wars conducted under the banner of Christ by his followers, even against other Christians, (and in contradiction of his own teaching and example); – it remains true that the positive impact of Jesus’ life and teaching continues to challenge, inform and guide millions of lives today.

 Jesus teaches us how to live.
-He claimed that the person who puts his teaching into practise would have a foundation for a life that would survive any crisis, like a house built on a foundation of rock.
+He claimed that the person who puts his teaching into practice would have a foundation for a life that would survive any crisis, like a house built on a foundation of rock.
 (Mt 7: 24-27)

 Jesus teaches us to pray to God as a Father, (Mt 6:9,10) and to come to him for forgiveness, (Luke 18:9-14, Mark 2:1-12.)